 The following projects either directly or indirectly assist in making the lives better for BIPOC, individuals with disabilities, rural communities, low-SES communities, and vulnerable populations (elderly, children, etc.).

-Abstract Frequent vehicle collisions involving pedestrians or bicyclists indicate that there are opportunities to improve safe walking or biking.
-Concerns for child safety are among the strongest impediments to children walking or biking to school, but for some, walking or bicycling to school is a necessity due to financial or other circumstances.
-In fact, walking or biking to school is more than twice as common among students from low-income households than students from higher income households.
-Creating safe routes is one key mechanism to achieve social equity goals by providing safe opportunities to walk and bike regardless of a community’s … Evaluating the Safe Routes to School (SR2S) transportation program in socially vulnerable communities in San Diego County, California
+Abstract Child safety concerns are among the strongest impediments to children walking or biking to school, but some students must walk or bike due to financial or other circumstances.
+These travel modes are more than twice as common among students from low-income households than students from higher income households.
+The Safe Routes to School (SRTS) program fosters opportunities for students to walk and bike to school safely and routinely.
+This study provides insights into the SRTS program’s effectiveness and potential to improve walking and biking safety in socially vulnerable communities by evaluating the program’s impact on schools in the Chula … Evaluating the Safe Routes to School (SR2S) transportation program in socially vulnerable communities in San Diego County, California

-Abstract Roadway safety improvement in low-income and ethnically diverse communities in the United States has long been a major concern.
-This research is defined to addresses this issue by developing a data-driven approach and computational tools to quantify the equity issues in roadway safety.
-Particularly, we explore two important research questions: (1) What is the relationship between road infrastructure and communities’ socioeconomic and demographic characteristics and how can it be associated with traffic safety in low-income, ethnically diverse communities? and (2) What type of driver behaviors and characteristics affect the crash risks in underserved communities?
-This study employs data from … Building Equitable Safe Streets for All: Data-Driven Approach and Computational Tools
+Abstract Roadway safety in low-income and ethnically diverse U.S. communities has long been a major concern.
+This research was designed to address this issue by developing a data-driven approach and computational tools to quantify equity issues in roadway safety.
+This report employed data from Houston, Texas, to explore (1) the relationship between road infrastructure and communities’ socioeconomic and demographic characteristics and its association with traffic safety in low-income, ethnically diverse communities and (2) the type of driver behaviors and characteristics that affect crash risks in underserved communities.
+The team first built an inclusive road infrastructure inventory database by employing remote … Building Equitable Safe Streets for All: Data-Driven Approach and Computational Tools

 Abstract Curbside access has been a growing concern in cities over the last decade as on-demand passenger or goods transportation services have proliferated.
 Increased activity at key loading and unloading points may increase the risk of crashes and collisions between vehicles or with nearby active travelers as vehicles maneuver to access curbside spaces and others maneuver around them.
 This research project investigated linkages between curb management practices and safety among travelers as vehicles navigate to and from designated curb zones within a multimodal urban environment.
 The project analyzed the effectiveness of curb management practices in improving safety through reduced collisions … Curb Management Practices and Effectiveness in Improving Safety